 So, what are the supports you can put in place to create an environment where you can foster and encourage best practice?

-Plan – Make a plan with clear realistic milestones.
-Clearly communicate your vision for best practice in the school and how this helps everyone in the long-term.
+Plan – Clear realistic milestones.
+Clearly communicate your vision for best-practice in the school and how this helps everyone in the long-term.

 Time – Allow departments time to plan, work together and reflect.
 This can often be overlooked.

 Environment – Provide a space that consistently promotes and facilitates the 3C’s.
 This should be everyone’s default position and what you commonly work towards.

 SchoolWise is a department driven platform.
 Enabling departments to work together, share and communicate easily is at the core of everything we do.
 We provide the tools and the scaffolding to give everyone the confidence they are meeting their requirements.